reactjs/react-a11y/README.md

     instance or ReactElement, the id of the violating element, and the failure message.

-    Note: If a ReactElement, the name will be the node type (eg. `div`)
+    Note: If it is a ReactElement, the name will be the node type (eg. `div`)

     ```js
     // only show errors on CommentList